ChinDandekar/chinmaydandekar/_portfolio/translation-canvas.md

 **Conclusion**:
 Translation Canvas is a crucial tool for the translation research community, offering deep insights and enabling fine-grained analysis of translation model performance.
 Its user-friendly design, coupled with powerful analytical tools, makes it an invaluable resource for improving machine translation systems.

+**Publication**:
+This work was published as a system demonstration in Empirical Methods of Natural Language Processing 2024.

 ---

 ### Links: